arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 #### Gary Burgess ([garyb](https://github.com/garyb))

 Gary is working for SlamData and is also very active in the PureScript community.
-He does a lot of work on the PureScript compiler as well as maintain the Halogen project.
+He is a coauthor of the PureScript compiler and maintains the Halogen project.
 Gary is _very_ helpful on Github.
 He has responded to many of my issues (even silly ones).
 If PureScript succeeds as a language, it will be partially due to the helpfulness of Gary.

 #### John A. De Goes ([jdegoes](https://github.com/jdegoes))